DMF Upgrade Procedures

 To view the upgrade images currently available, use the show upgrade image or show cluster image commands.

 Use the upgrade cluster stage command to prepare the Controllers for the upgrade.
-This action copies the running-config to a safe location and marks the Alternate partition as the boot partition.
+This action copies the running-config to a safe location and marks the alternate partition as the boot partition.

 The system responds as shown in the following example: